WanderingBrooks/MalAnywhere/README.md

  ## Callback Parameters
- the callback function will receive an object with 6 fields
+Each code and its specific object with descriptions

 | code | userValues  | animeInfo    | jqXHR         |testStatus| errorThrown|
 |------|-------------|--------------|---------------|----------|------------|